Nepal Tibet Bhutan Tour

 Welcome to Kathmandu- the beginning of the Nepal Tibet Bhutan Tour.
 The colorful city of Kathmandu greets you with views of lush hills and mountains.
 Upon arriving at the domestic terminal of Kathmandu Tribhuvan International Airport, our enthusiastic team will receive you.
 Then, they transfer you to Kathmandu downtown in a Private vehicle.
 Then, you can rest in your hotel and recover from the Jetlag.
 Later, you can explore the nearby hotel.

 The team finally gathers for the “Welcome Dinner” held for you at a superb traditional Nepalese Restaurant in the evening.
 Accompanied by a cultural program, we enjoyed a fine dinner.
 Our guide will brief you on Nepal Tibet Bhutan Tour.
-After that, you can explore the nightlife of Thamel or get to your bed early.
+After that, you can explore Thamel’s nightlife or get to bed early.

 Overnight in Kathmandu